fizzle77/JAFDTC/doc/Airframe_F15E.md

 TODO

-# DCS Cockpit Interactions
+# DCS Cockpit Integration

-TODO
+The Mudhen does not map any cockpit controls to JAFDTC functions.